codeAdventureNow/Getting_Friends_React/README.md

 # Git Friends

-This was one of the first projects where I accessed an API!
+This was one of the first projects where I accessed an API and mapped users dynamically!

 ## User Stories
 &check;  I can type in a git hub user name and their profile will show up along with their git hub friends.